Nike Girls Basketball Camp Seattle University

 Assistant Coach Skip Gleason

-Skip Gleason, an assistant to Suzy Barcomb, begins his second season at SU in 2017-18.
+Skip Gleason, an assistant to Suzy Barcomb, starts his third season at Seattle U in 2018-19.
 He is the program's recruiting coordinator and defensive coordinator.
 Gleason also works with the Redhawks' post players and prepares video and scouting of opponents.View Skip Gleason's Bio ⟩

 Seattle U put together a strong season in 2016-17, winning 15 games and placing second in the WAC.
 The Redhawks earned a spot in the WNIT for the first time in four years.